How We We’re Able To Give Our Son A Dog Even When He’s Scared of Them

 Still Longing to Love Dogs

 Despite his fear, my son still has a strong desire to love dogs.
 However, he is not fond of their jumping or licking habits.
-This fear is so intense, that he refuses to go outside at my brother-in-law’s house if the dogs are running around.
+This fear is so intense that he refuses to go outside at my brother-in-law’s house if the dogs are running around.
 But, I can see the longing in his eyes.
 He wants to play with them.
 He throws a stick or ball, but the moment they come running back, he rushes to me, seeking refuge in my arms.
 I understand that I cannot cure his fear overnight.
 However, I can certainly give our son a dog that he can control and not feel scared of.

 The Journey to Give Our Son a Dog

 Our journey to give our son a dog is one filled with care and consideration.
 It’s not about just getting a dog.
 It’s about finding a dog that can help alleviate my son’s fear.
 In order to give our son a dog, we need to ensure that the dog’s temperament matches his comfort level.
 We also need to make sure that the dog is well-trained and can follow commands.
-This way, my son will feel like he is in control and not threatened by the dog’s behaviour.
+This way, my son will feel like he is in control and not threatened by the dog’s behavior.

 Understanding the Fear